Updated June 2020

 Related: Staging FAQ

 Coronavirus has changed the ways most companies market their products and services, and real estate is no exception.
 As the New Normal evolves, “virtual” is quickly replacing “in-person” and everyone is trying to reduce their potential exposure by limiting the surfaces they touch and the number of people they congregate with.
-We predict we’ll see the end of:
+We predict we’ll see a significant decline in the use of paper marketing and open houses that welcome throngs of people into the home at the same time.

 The good news for you as a Seller?
 Most of those old-school marketing tactics have survived the last decade more out of habit than because they’re effective.
 There are far better ways to reach potential Buyers.